mobelfki/CNN-Photon-ID/ZllyAthDerivation/README.md

-README file
+# ZllyAthDerivation

-ZllyAthDerivation, is a framework built with AthDerivation > 21.2.51.0 .
+is a framework built with ATLAS AthDerivation > 21.2.51.0.
-The goal of this framework is : - Applied the Z->lly event selection to MC and Data and select RadiativeZ events.
+The goal of this framework is :
+- Applied the Z->lly and single photon events selection to Monte Carlo and Data.
 - Decorate the radiated photon (Egamma object need to be generalize) with the calorimeter cells used to reconstruct the corresponding object.
+- Produce ROOT Ntuple needed for CNN training

 # Setup